Tixwell/blog/_posts/smart-contract-upgradable.md

 ----------------------
 ## Testing localy our smart contract

-We will create unit tests for our contract.
+Then create unit tests for our contract.
 Create Car.test.js in your test directory.

 **Car.test.js**